You might not be able to afford any of it yet.

 He occasionally even uses an upright bass.
 Aside from these crazy basses, Claypool also has a Fender Jazz Bass, Ibanez Musician, and plenty of others.

-Over the years, Claypool preferred to go with Mesa Boogie and Ampeg amplifiers with the 400+ model being an important part of his live rig.
+Over the years, Claypool preferred to go with Mesa Boogie and Ampeg bass guitar amplifiers with the 400+ model being an important part of his live rig.

 Then there’s also the Mesa Boogie Subway D-800 amp that he uses with matching Subway cabinets, featuring the 1×12-inch formation.